AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/readiness.md

   <tr>
     <td>Cloud Manager Pipeline Execution is the only way to deploy</td>
     <td></td>
-    <td>In AEM as a Cloud Service, there is no access to /system/console, hence all OSGi configurations must be part of code and should be deployed as code.<br>The OSGi configurations are available in read only mode for viewing through Developer Console through Cloud Manager</td>
+    <td>In AEM as a Cloud Service, access to /system/console is not permitted, hence all OSGi configurations must be part of code, and should be deployed as code.<br>The OSGi configurations are available in read-only mode for viewing through Developer Console through Cloud Manager</td>
   </tr>
   <tr>
     <td>Replication Agents are replaced by Sling Content Distribution</td>
     <td></td>
-    <td>The concept of replication agent is replaced by Sing Content Distribution.
-Therefore, if there are customizations leveraging replication agents, they must be redesigned.<br>Reverse replication is not supported</td>
+    <td>The concept of the replication agent is replaced by Sing Content Distribution.
+If there are customizations leveraging replication agents, they must be redesigned.<br>Reverse replication is not supported</td>
   </tr>
   <tr>
     <td>CRX/DE and Package Manager</td>
     <td></td>
-    <td>CRX/DE is allowed only on the Development environment.<br>Package Manger is accessible on all author instances but the packages that are going to be deployed must contain only mutable content ( for example: /content or /conf)</td>
+    <td>CRX/DE is allowed only on the Development environment.<br>Package Manager is accessible on all author instances but the packages that are going to be deployed must contain only mutable content ( for example: /content or /conf)</td>
   </tr>
   <tr>
     <td>Built in CDN and Get your own CDN</td>
     <td></td>
-    <td>AEM as a Cloud Service includes the CDN for all environments which is optimized for most use cases.<br>If you wish to set up your own CDN you must submit a request to Adobe for it to be approved.<br>If it is approved, the CDN will point to Fastly and not to AEM instances in any environments.</td>
+    <td>AEM as a Cloud Service includes the CDN for all environments which is optimized for most use cases.<br>If you wish to set up your own CDN, you must submit a request to Adobe Support for it to be approved.<br>If it is approved, the CDN will point to Fastly and not to AEM instances in any environments.</td>
   </tr>
   <tr>
     <td>Long Running Jobs</td>
     <td></td>
-    <td>Avoid executing long running Jobs such as Sling Schedulers or Cron jobs, as the AEM instances executing in the containers can come and go at any point of time.<br>Rethink these functionalities to offload them to Adobe IO.</td>
+    <td>Avoid executing long running Jobs such as Sling Schedulers or Cron jobs, as the AEM instances executing in the containers can come and go at any point of time.<br>Rethink these functionalities to offload them to Adobe I/O.</td>
   </tr>
   <tr>
     <td>Switch to Asynchronous Operations</td>